naala89/apiopenstudio_reverse_proxy/README.md

 Support
 =======

-For any bugs or issues found, raise a ticket at the [respository issue tracker][bug_tracker]
+For any bugs or issues found, raise a ticket at the [repository issue tracker][bug_tracker]

 Contributing
 ============